ibm-watson-data-lab/shopping-list-react-pouchdb/README.md

 PouchDB, CouchDB, and Service Worker are the primary tools that turn our simple shopping list app into a high performance, offline-capable Progressive Web App.

-**Data stays safe on your device, even while it's offline.**
+**Data stays reliably on your device, even while it's offline.**
-Persistance of shopping lists and item data entered by the user is achieved using the in-browser database PouchDB.
+Persistence of shopping lists and item data entered by the user is achieved using the in-browser database PouchDB.
 This will allow your data to survive between sessions and when disconnected from the network.
 (Whether you remember that you need juice while you're on your trusty home Wi-Fi or in the middle of the wilderness, you can still add it your list.)

 **Data syncs between devices when a connection is available.**
 When a connection is available, the data is synced from the local device to a CouchDB database in the cloud, and can thus be shared across multiple devices or users.
 (Need to share your grocery list with your roommate or access it on both your phone and your laptop?
 No problem!)